Chemistry Undergraduate Scholarships

 - Please provide a brief statement of interest (no more than two double-spaced pages) to best present yourself as an applicant for a scholarship.
 The statement should address the following topics:

-- If you are eligible for financial aid, please tell us briefly of any special circumstances regarding you or your family's financial need that may not be reflected in your information on file with the Financial Aid Office
+- Some of our scholarships are financial need based.
+Please state any special circumstances regarding your or your family’s financial need that may not be reflected in your information on file with the Financial Aid Office.
+Examples of special circumstances may include whether you’re managing a job along with school responsibilities, family obligations, significant travel or other hardships.

 - Please provide a resume that details your academic and professional experiences.
 In particular, please highlight any academic honors, research experience, civic leadership, extra-curricular activities, and community service that may best present you as a candidate for an award.